dgtal/DSignage/README.md

 # DSignage
-Digital Signage on Raspberry Pi @propetry of School of Public Health, Univeristy of Maryland
+Digital Signage on Raspberry Pi @property of Gaurav Sharma: Designed for: School of Public Health, Univeristy of Maryland
 Dropbox-Uploader: Property of Andrea Fabrizi  (andrea.fabrizi@gmail.com)